Chapter 3.124 Portland Bureau of Emergency Management

 3.124.080 Neighborhood Emergency Teams.

-1. A. As part of the Neighborhood Emergency Team Program, the Director is authorized to:
+1. A. As part of the Neighborhood Emergency Team Program, the Director, subject to the approval of the City Administrator, is authorized to:

 1. 1.
-Create Neighborhood Emergency Teams (NET) and define the qualifications for membership therein;
+Create Neighborhood Emergency Teams (NET) and define the qualifications for its membership;

 2. 2.
 Develop written processes and procedures governing the conduct of members;